wttech/bobcat/docs/_docs/modules/reports.md

 {% include under-construction.html %}

-To get reports module to be ready to use follow these two steps:
+To get Reports module to be ready to use follow these two steps:

 1. Add dependency into your `pom.xml` file: